 B. Health Services: Monitoring patients, staff, and equipment in the hospitals to improve navigation

 The health sector can significantly benefit from indoor localisation as it can help save valuable lives.
 It can help the hospital staff, patients, and visitors.
 If a patient needs medical assistance, the current protocol requires broadcasting the message or paging a specific doctor or staff member who may not be in the vicinity of the patient.
 The staff's arrival delay might even cause the patient's death.
-Similarly, broadcasting the message will cause other staff members to receive irrelevant messages.
+Similarly, broadcasting the message will cause other staff members to receive irrelevant notifications.
 A location-based solution would allow tracking of the position of the staff members.
 In an emergency, the localisation system would find the staff member close to and with the necessary qualifications to handle the emergency (Marques et al., 2012), avoiding delay and not spamming the other staff members.
 Indoor localisation can also allow doctors to track various patients and their mobility to ensure patient safety.
 Visitors who intend to visit patients can find their destination using a localisation system without any hassle.

 C. Contextual Aware Location-based Marketing: Help customers locate stores or products